 If I am an author, will you consider reviewing my book?

 I am always open to receiving review requests, but before you send in a request, I recommend you check out my Book Review Policies.
 There you will find all information pertaining to what kinds of titles I accept, will not accept, and will consider even if it is not my normal preferred genre.
+However, if you simply sent me a request asking if I would be willing to read your book without any information on the book in question, I will ignore your message.
+I require a level of professionalism and consideration when it comes to inquiries for reviews.

 Do you do beta and/or sensitivity reading?